isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 9. Where can travellers obtain ART self-test kits?

 Travellers may use their own self-test kits to administer their ART.
 If they do not have ART kits, they may either bring along <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">ART kits authorised for use in Singapore</a> from their country/region of departure, or purchase authorised ART kits from any local clinic, pharmacy, retailer or e-commerce platform.
-ART kits will not be provided upon arrival.
+ART kits will <u>not</u> be provided upon arrival.

 If travellers are serving their self-isolation pending their on-arrival COVID-19 PCR test results, they may obtain ART kits via applications such as Grab and foodpanda which offer 24/7 delivery.
 Those residing in hotels can also seek their hotel concierge’s assistance to help them obtain ART kits.
-They should not leave their place of accommodation to purchase ART kits prior to receiving their negative PCR test results on Day 1.
-They may only leave their place of accommodation after self-administering their ART on Day 2.
+They should <u>not</u> leave their place of accommodation to purchase ART kits prior to receiving their negative PCR test results on Day 1.
+They may only leave their place of accommodation <u>after</u> self-administering their ART on Day 2.

 #### 10. Are there specific ART kits that travellers may use for self-testing?